khphet/KP/README.md

 - 👀 I’m interested in Coding and tools for development
 - 🌱 I’m Software Engineer

 Extremely motivated to constantly develop my skills and grow professionally.
-I am confident inmy ability to come up with interesting for Automation work and develop the team in the company.
+I am confident in my ability to come up with interesting for Automation work and develop the team in the company.

 <!---
 khphet/khphet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.